pietrorampini/UpdateChecker/README.md

     <uses-permission android:name="android.permission.ACCESS_NETWORK_STATE"/>
 	```

-- To start using UpdateChecker: a **dialog** is be shown if a new update is found:
+- Start using UpdateChecker: a **dialog** is be shown if a new update is found:

     ```java
     UpdateChecker checker = new UpdateChecker(this);